Tracking Democracy Through the Words We Use

 Democracy is shaped by how people vote and how they talk about it.

-From disinformation to political polarization, the way democracy is discussed online can reveal powerful insights about societal trust, fear, hope, and resilience.
-Yet, most traditional democracy indices only measure laws and institutions.
+From disinformation to political polarization, the way democracy is discussed online reveals powerful insights about societal trust, fear, hope, and resilience.
+Yet most traditional democracy indices focus solely on laws and institutions, leaving out the civic voice itself.

 That’s where the Democracy Discourse Index (DDI) comes in.

-Built within The Disinformation Observatory, the DDI was created to fill a critical gap: to map the emotional and linguistic trends shaping civic life.
+Built within The Disinformation Observatory, the DDI fills a critical gap: mapping the emotional and linguistic trends that shape civic life.

 From Words to Signals: Our Methodology